aol/cyclops/cyclops-streams/readme.md

 # Dependencies

-cyclops-invokedynamic
+* cyclops-invokedynamic
-cyclops-monad-api
+* cyclops-monad-api
-cyclops-sequence-api
+* cyclops-sequence-api

 ## Recommended in conjunction with

 simple-react

-# Getting cyclops-sequence-api

-## Gradle

-where x.y.z represents the latest version

-compile 'com.aol.cyclops:cyclops-streams:x.y.z'

 # Operators